Researchers did urine tests to detect phthalate exposure in 739 women who were surveyed about their use of douches and other feminine care products.

 In the study, roughly one third of black women said they douched at least once a month, as did 11% of white and Mexican American women.

-20% of black women reported douching at least twice a month, compared with just 7% of white participants and 3% of Mexican Americans in the study.
+just 7% of white participants and 3% of Mexican Americans in the study.

-It was found that women who reported douching at least once in the past month had 52% higher concentrations of a form of DEP in their urine.
+was found that women who reported douching at least once in the past

 For those who douched at least twice a month, urinary concentrations of a form of DEP were 152% higher than for non users.

-Researchers, however, found no link between DEP and other feminine hygiene products such as tampons, sanitary napkins, powders, sprays or towelettes.
+however, found no link between DEP and other feminine hygiene products

 They also found no connection between douching or other hygiene products and exposure to a form of DnBP.